The-Balthazar/BrewWikiGen/README.md

 which case uppercase.

-If you have files at `images/units/[ID].jpg` in the output directory it will insert them in the matching unit infoboxes.
+If you have files at `images/units/[ID].jpg` in the output directory it will insert them in the matching unit infoboxes, and if you have files at `images/units/[ID]-n.jpg` where `n` is a number from `1` onwards, it will create a gallery section for them on said pages.

 If you have mixed case unit icon files that don't match, this script can be used to rename them to `[uppercase ID]_icon.png`: